Taslima Nasrin: Expulsion from Kolkata

 In 2015 Nasrin was threatened with death by Al Qaeda-linked extremists, and so the Center for Inquiry assisted her in travelling to the United States, where she now lives.
-The Center for Inquiry (CFI) that helped evacuate her to the U.S. on 27 May gave an official statement in June 2015 stating that her safety "is only temporary if she cannot remain in the U.S., however, which is why CFI has established an emergency fund to help with food, housing, and the means for her to be safely settled".
+The Center for Inquiry (CFI) that helped evacuate her to the US on 27 May gave an official statement in June 2015 stating that her safety "is only temporary if she cannot remain in the U.S., however, which is why CFI has established an emergency fund to help with food, housing, and the means for her to be safely settled".

 Literary works

 Nasrin started writing poetry when she was thirteen.
 While still at college in Mymensingh, she published and edited a literary magazine, SeNjuti ("Light in the dark"), from 1978 to 1983.
 She published her first collection of poems in 1986.
 Her second collection, Nirbashito Bahire Ontore ("Banished within and without") was published in 1989.
 She succeeded in attracting a wider readership when she started writing columns in late 1980s, and, in the early 1990s, she began writing novels, for which she has won significant acclaim.
 In all, she has written more than thirty books of poetry, essays, novels, short stories, and memoirs, and her books have been translated into 20 different languages.

-Her own experience of sexual abuse during adolescence and her work as a gynaecologist influenced her a great deal in writing about the alleged treatment of women in Islam and against religion in general.
-Her writing is characterised by two connected elements: her struggle with the Islam of her native culture, and her feminist philosophy.
+Her own experience of sexual abuse during adolescence and her work as a gynaecologist influenced her a great deal in writing about the treatment of women in Islam and against religion in general.
+Her writing is characterised by two connected elements: her struggle with the religion of her native culture, and her feminist philosophy.
 She cites Virginia Woolf and Simone de Beauvoir as influences, and, when pushed to think of one closer to home, Begum Rokeya, who lived during the time of undivided Bengal.
 Her later poetry also evidences a connection to place, to Bangladesh and India.